Happy 4th of July!

 It’s a day of celebration.
 And, what better way to get in the holiday spirit than to make some Red, White and Blueberry Whoopie Pies.

-For me, Whoopie Pies are synonymous with summers at camp in the back woods of Maine where Whoopies (or Moon Pies) are a celebrated beach treat.
-Last summer I attempted to make Mom’s Whoopie Pie recipe I found in her archives.
+For me, Whoopie Pies are remind me of my summers at camp in the back woods of Maine where Whoopies (or Moon Pies) are a celebrated beach treat.
+Two summer’s ago I first attempted to make Mom’s Whoopie Pie recipe I found in her archives.
 It needed to be made entirely from scratch—from the cake-like exterior to the creamy interior (which used raw eggs).
 And, while they didn’t look exactly as I had remembered, their taste ignited a flood of childhood memories.

-The marshmallow layer is the most fun activity for the kids because it makes a total mess (which means there’s subsequently a lot of hand and finger licking that ensues).
+The marshmallow layer would be a fun activity for the kids because it makes a total mess (which means there’s subsequently a lot of hand and finger licking that ensues).
 However, it gets a little tricky because the cakes a very fragile and can break easily.
 It’s important to use a spoon, not a spatula, to scrape on the sticky marshmallow as it allows you to layer on generous amounts and then gently spread it around.

 Next step: lining the marshmallow with freshly-washed blueberries.
 Another fun project for the kids.